 - 1. School district superintendent is largely a short-term job.
 The typical superintendent has been in the job for three to four years. - 2.
 Student achievement does not improve with longevity of superintendent service within their districts. - 3.
 Hiring a new superintendent is not associated with higher student achievement. - 4.
 Superintendents account for a very small fraction (0.3 percent) of student differences in achievement.
-This effect, while statistically significant, is orders of magnitude smaller than that associated with any other major component of the education system, including: measured and unmeasured student characteristics; teachers; schools; and districts. - 5.
-Individual superintendents who have an exceptional impact on student achievement cannot be reliably identified.

-Figure.
-Variance in Fourth and Fifth Grade Student Achievement in Mathematics Associated with Various Influences, North Carolina, 2000-01 to 2009-10 qualifying for free or reduced price lunch, variance in student achievement associated with teachers, and so on), but that differ on civic commitment to the schools, leadership at the school board level, philanthropic involvement, press scrutiny, plans for economic development, family services, etc. These differences play out in a number of ways, one of which could include the type of person who serves as superintendent.
+This effect, while statistically significant, is orders of magnitude smaller than that associated with any other major component of the education system, including: measured and unmeasured student qualifying for free or reduced price lunch, variance in student achievement associated with teachers, and so on), but that differ on civic commitment to the schools, leadership at the school board level, philanthropic involvement, press scrutiny, plans for economic development, family services, etc. These differences play out in a number of ways, one of which could include the type of person who serves as superintendent.
 An activist school board in the community that is more committed to its schools and to wider community improvements may attract a superintendent that reflects those community values.
 That superintendent would have some impact on student achievement, but all the things that made this district different from its demographically similar twin in the first place also would have direct routes into the schools that bypass the superintendent, such as higher teacher morale and lower turnover, parents with higher aspirations for their children and lower levels of drug abuse, and so forth.
-Because the superintendent is merely a reflector of these variables, whereas the district encompasses them, the district has more influence on student achievement than the superintendent.
+Because the individuals are very difficult to identify using quantitative tools.
+Further, real superintendents, defined as the entire class from the best to the worst. have very little influence on student achievement collectively compared to all other components of the traditional education system that we measure.